 The Government of Kenya recognizes the invaluable contribution of the Kenyan diaspora to the socio-economic development of the country.
 Kenyans living abroad are an important source of financial, intellectual, and social capital.
-Therefore, the government is committed to safeguarding the rights, welfare, and interests of the Kenyan diaspora, ensuring their active participation in national development efforts while providing them with necessary support and protection.
+Therefore, the government is committed to safeguarding their rights, welfare, and interests as well as ensuring their active participation in national development efforts while providing them with necessary support and protection.